-In the late 18th and early 19th centuries, the construction of canals was being considered to improve inland transportation in North America, which was limited to trails and coastal navigation.
-The setting of such canals faced strong constraints as no navigable river system from the East Coast was reaching far inland, except for the St. Lawrence that was navigable up to Montreal.
+In the late 18th and early 19th centuries, the construction of canals was considered to improve inland transportation in North America, which was limited to trails and coastal navigation.
+The setting of such canals faced strong constraints as no navigable river system from the East Coast reached far inland, except for the St. Lawrence, which was navigable up to Montreal.
 The Appalachian Mountains limited the inland reach to just a few hundred miles, with navigation often blocked by rapids or waterfalls (the Fall Line).
 The Great Lakes offered significant agricultural potential, but their access was blocked by the Lachine Rapids and the Niagara Escarpment.
 Segments between navigable waterways involved a costly portage where freight was carried by horses.

-- The second canal system in the Midwest was mostly connecting the Ohio River to Lake Erie, enabling to access the agricultural resources of the region and to carry them back to the East Coast through the Erie Canal.
-The two most important canals were the Ohio & Erie Canal completed in 1833 linking Cleveland, Columbus, and the Ohio River, and the Wabash & Erie Canal completed in 1853 linking Toledo to Evansville.
+- The second canal system in the Midwest was mostly connecting the Ohio River to Lake Erie, enabling access to the agricultural resources of the region and carrying them back to the East Coast through the Erie Canal.
+The two most important canals were the Ohio & Erie Canal completed in 1833 linking Cleveland, Columbus, and the Ohio River, and the Wabash & Erie Canal, completed in 1853, linking Toledo to Evansville.
 A canal completed in 1848 between Chicago and the Illinois River was an important factor in the subsequent role of the city as the most important transportation hub in North America.

 Paradoxically, the setting of canals also induced the construction of the first rail lines to compete with an existing transport market or for portage between unserviced segments.
 For instance, one of the first rail lines to be established in the United States in 1834, the Philadelphia and Columbia Railroad, was built to complement the Schuylkill and Union canals between Harrisburg and Philadelphia.
 Another important rail line completed the same year was the Allegheny Portage Railroad, which was the first railroad constructed through the Allegheny Mountains (part of the Appalachian Range), linking two canal cities; Johnstown (east of Pittsburgh) and Hollidaysburg (west of Harrisburg).
 The first railroad in Canada, the Champlain & St. Lawrence Railroad, completed in 1838 between La Prairie and St. Jean-sur-Richelieu, was also built with the same rationale; a portage between the St. Lawrence and Lake Champlain.

-By the late 19th century, most of the canals were abandoned as they lost their commercial utility.
-Many had limited draft, high upkeep and were no longer able to compete effectively with railways.
+By the late 19th century, most canals were abandoned as they lost their commercial utility.
+Many had limited draft, high upkeep, and could no longer compete effectively with railways.
 Those left today, such as the Erie Canal, the Rideau Canal, and the Champlain Canal, are used for recreational purposes and managed by state or federal governments as parks.
 Portions of some canals have been restored, again for recreational purposes.
-The only commercial exceptions are the Welland Canal, upgraded several times, which is now part of the St. Lawrence Seaway that was completed in 1959, and the Illinois and Michigan Canal that links Chicago to the Illinois River and which has been supplemented by the Chicago Sanitary and Ship Canal in 1900.
+The only commercial exceptions are the Welland Canal, upgraded several times, which is now part of the St. Lawrence Seaway that was completed in 1959, and the Illinois and Michigan Canal, which links Chicago to the Illinois River and which has been supplemented by the Chicago Sanitary and Ship Canal in 1900.